Glow stick: Industry

 There are specific industrial uses of glow sticks, which are often used as a light source in circumstances where electric lighting and LEDs are not best suited.
 For example, in the mining industry, glow sticks are required for emergency evacuation in the case of a gas leak.
 Use of an electric light source in this case may cause an unintended explosion.
 Chemiluminescence, the type of light used in glow sticks, is a "cold-light" and does not use electricity, and will not cause a gas leak to ignite.

-Glow sticks are also used worldwide in the marine industry, often used as fishing lures in long-line, recreational, and commercial fishing, as well as for personnel safety.
+Glow sticks are also used worldwide in the marine industry, often used as fishing lures in long-line, recreational, and commercial fishing, as well as for personal safety.

 Military

-Glow sticks were originally invented by the US military, and are an essential part of military operations across land and sea, where they are more often referred to as chem lights.
+Glow sticks were invented under the auspices of the US military, and are an essential part of military operations across land and sea, where they are more often referred to as chem lights.
 Glow sticks are also used within police tactical units, as light sources during night operations or close-quarters combat in dark areas.
 They are also used to mark secured areas or objects of note.
 When worn, they can be used to identify friendly soldiers during nighttime operations.
 For search and rescue operations, glow sticks are often used during Man Overboard rescue scenarios to create a glowing trail back to the last known location of someone who is lost at sea.